ludenus/backupdirs3/README.md

   -d DELAY_BEFORE_UPLOAD, --delay-before-upload DELAY_BEFORE_UPLOAD
                          seconds to wait after the last file update event before starting upload, valid range: [1..60]
                          default: 10
+  -i INCLUDE_FILES, --include-files INCLUDE_FILES
+                         files to include into backup.
+Can specify multiple times.
+If not specified, ALL files are included.
+                         default: []
+  -x EXCLUDE_FILES, --exclude-files EXCLUDE_FILES
+                         files to exclude from backup.
+Can specify multiple times.
+If not specified, NO files are excluded.
+                         default: []
 ```

 ## Configuration